Enquiry Concerning Political Justice: Variants

 Godwin's Enquiry Concerning Political Justice has various editions.
 The editions were published in Godwin's lifetime.
 Due to Godwin's continuous revision of the text, three editions were released.
 The first edition was published in 1793, the second edition in 1796 and the third edition in 1798.
 Each of these editions was published by G.G and J. Robinson.
 Political Justice has a complex textual development due to these changes.
 The overall tones of these changes portray a move away from pure reason, yielding more towards the emotive feelings of mankind.

-Peter Kropotkin, in his article on "Anarchism" for The Encyclopedia Britannica discusses the revisions from a far-left perspective, criticizing how new versions seemed to retract earlier, more radical, positions concerning property:Speaking of property, he stated that the rights of every one ‘to every substance capable of contributing to the benefit of a human being’ must be regulated by justice alone: the substance must go ‘to him who most wants it’.
+Peter Kropotkin, in his article on "Anarchism" for The Encyclopedia Britannica discusses the revisions from a far-left perspective, criticizing how new versions seemed to retract earlier, more radical, positions concerning property:Speaking of property, he stated that the rights of every one 'to every substance capable of contributing to the benefit of a human being' must be regulated by justice alone: the substance must go 'to him who most wants it'.
 His conclusion was communism.
 Godwin, however, had not the courage to maintain his opinions.
 He entirely rewrote later on his chapter on property and mitigated his communist views in the second edition of Political Justice (8vo, 1796).

 Impact

 Godwin's Enquiry Concerning Political Justice presents the first modern defense and articulation of anarchism.
 The book was revered by the first generation of Romantic poets, such as William Wordsworth and Samuel Taylor Coleridge, although they would later turn away from radicalism.
 However, as Romantic scholar Andrew McCann explains, "it is in the radicalism of Percy Shelley's work that Godwin's thinking exerted its greatest influence on the Romantic movement, and ...
 Shelley's work was most central to the resurgence of radical sentiment after the end of the Napoleonic Wars."

 In 1798, the Reverend Thomas Malthus published An Essay on the Principle of Population, which was largely written as a refutation of the ideas of Godwin and the Marquis de Condorcet.
 Malthus argued that since population increases geometrically (i.e. doubling in size each generation), while production can only increase in a linear manner, then disease, famine, poverty and vice are inevitable.
-Consequently, Malthus criticised Political Justice for expounding unachieveable utopianism.
+Consequently, Malthus criticised Political Justice for expounding unachievable utopianism.
 In 1820 Godwin answered with Of Population: An Enquiry Concerning the Power of Increase in the Numbers of Mankind which disputed Malthus' population growth predictions.

 The work merited a place in Peter Kropotkin's overview of the history of anarchism that he wrote for The Encyclopedia Britannica.It was Godwin, in his Enquiry concerning Political Justice (2 vols., 1793), who was the first to formulate the political and economical conceptions of anarchism, even though he did not give that name to the ideas developed in his remarkable work.
 Laws, he wrote, are not a product of the wisdom of our ancestors: they are the product of their passions, their timidity, their jealousies and their ambition.
 The remedy they offer is worse than the evils they pretend to cure.